-My preferred textbooks specifically for biological anthropology are The Alternative Introduction to Biological Anthropology (Jonathan Marks 2010) and The Human Species: An Introduction to Biological Anthropology (John Relethford 2012).
+I have two preferred textbooks specifically for biological anthropology.
+There is the 2017 2nd edition of The Alternative Introduction to Biological Anthropology by Jonathan Marks.
+For a somewhat more traditional textbook approach, there is The Human Species: An Introduction to Biological Anthropology by John Relethford.
 For an accessible and popularly-written book, see Race, Monogamy, and Other Lies They Told You: Busting Myths about Human Nature (Agustín Fuentes 2012).

 Anthropology’s search for human nature emphasized shared capacities in particular cultures.
 But humans are always in process–there is no human nature.